cambridge-maths-school/nea24-ivan/writeup/writeup.typ

 #figure(image("images/mid_cpu_running.png"), caption: [Logical processors on medium performance laptop when 12 workers is used])
 #image("images/image.png")

+As you may see, there is clearly a spike in CPU usage in multiple cores throughout the test for 12 web workers.
+This can sufficiently proof that the workers aree

 // Standard Deviaiton Calculation

 Interestingly, when I set the number of Web Workers to something extreme like 200, your runtime becomes unstable because I am massively oversubscribing the CPU.
 Each worker runs in its own thread, so having far more workers than CPU threads forces the system to constantly switch between them (called context switching).
 This burns up CPU time just managing threads instead of actually mining.
 On top of that, memory usage spikes and the browser or Bun runtime struggles to coordinate all those workers, causing delays, crashes, or inconsistent runtimes.